SAT Basics – All about the SAT

 The ACT (American College Testing) is the other major undergraduate admissions test and the SAT's main competitor.
 First administered in 1959, the data go back and forth on whether the ACT can be considered more or less popular than the SAT.
 In 2014, more students chose to take the ACT than the SAT (roughly 1.84 million) and this appeared to be a consistent trend through 2019, when 52% of the high school graduating class took the ACT.
 Beginning in 2020, however, the numbers began to change, with 2.2 million test takers choosing the SAT while 1.7 million chose to take the ACT.
 In 2021, the number of students taking the ACT declined by 22% compared to the previous year, and it remains to be seen which test will prove more popular among high school students moving forward.

-Competition has been good for both tests, as revisions to one have frequently been incorporated into the other; however, there are still substantial differences between the SAT and the ACT.
-Vocabulary is more rigorously evaluated on the SAT, but the ACT tests more advanced mathematical concepts.
-The ACT, unlike the SAT, includes a dedicated science section, though it is oriented more around reasoning skills than scientific knowledge.
 The ACT also has a different organization than the SAT, and for college admissions officers the emphasis is often on the overall ACT score and the sectional SAT scores.
-Universities that require a standardized test for admission will generally accept either the SAT or the ACT, and for American high school students, it generally does not matter which test score they submit to a college or university.
+Universities that require a standardized test for admission will generally accept either the SAT or the ACT, and for American high school students, it typically does not matter which test score they submit to a college or university.
 For international students applying to American undergraduate programs, the most pertinent question may be which entrance exam is available for them to take locally.
 The SAT appears to be somewhat more popular among international students applying to universities in the United States, but both the SAT and ACT are offered in more than 120 countries around the world.

 When considering whether to take the SAT or ACT, it is generally recommended that a student take both, if they are able, and see which test they perform best on.
 Many students find they prefer the SAT's higher average of time per question and focus on critical thinking as opposed to memorized content.
 Other students, however, are critical of the numerous revisions to the SAT, noting that each change makes it more challenging to stay on top of test preparation.
 Some students may also find the wording of questions on the SAT to be challenging, instead preferring the straightforward manner in which questions are presented on the ACT.

 While the SAT will continue to change as current thinking about learning and standardized testing evolves, it is clear that the test will remain an important part of applying to colleges and universities, particularly those based in the United States.
-As with any important undertaking, it is always wise to do your research, understand the options available to you, and then commit to preparing for the exam, as prioritizing your test preparation is one of the best ways to gain acceptance to the university of your choice, bringing yourself one step closer to the education and career of your dreams.
+As with any worthwhile undertaking, it is always wise to do your research, understand the options available to you, and then commit to preparing for the exam, as prioritizing your test preparation is one of the best ways to gain acceptance to the university of your choice, bringing yourself one step closer to the education and career of your dreams.